 Guests need to provide their own food, sleeping bags, lanterns or flashlights, linens, towels, dish soap, matches, first aid kit, toilet paper and garbage bags.
 All trash and food must be packed out, and guests must clean the cabin before leaving.

 This location is closed.
 Affected reservations have been cancelled and refunds have been issued.
-Local managers are committed to the health and safety of recreational visitors and our staff.
-We are following the guidelines from our agency and the CDC regarding COVID-19, closely monitoring the situation and responding to current conditions.
 Please continue to monitor this page for status updates.

 Water is NOT available at this facility as of 9/15/2019.
 Guests must bring their own water or plan on melting snow

 The door lock combination to the guard station will be included in your confirmation letter